MWernerS/augmentedDocScanner/README.md

 Senior Computer Science Major on his last semester at EMU.
 Love gaming, working out, and programming which I hope to apply the former two things with the latter for when I get work in the future.

 Michael Deaunee - Team Member
+Senior Computer Science Major on his second to last semester at EMU.
+I love basketball, videogames, and golfing.
+I have been learning code for roughly three years and I hope to challenge and utilize the skills i learned for this project.